iKenndac/new-blog/content/posts/2024-02-09-swift-on-windows-with-swifttoclr.md

 ### A Rumble of Runtimes

 A **runtime** can be thought of as a "support structure" for your code, providing functionality at runtime like memory management, thread management, error handling, and more.
-Swift, for instance, uses ARC (Automated Retain Counting) for memory management, and the runtime is the thing that actually does the allocation, reference counting, and deallocation of objects.
+Swift, for instance, uses ARC (Automatic Reference Counting) for memory management, and the runtime is the thing that actually does the allocation, reference counting, and deallocation of objects.

 C# runs in the **CLR** (**C**ommon **L**anguage **R**untime), which is a garbage-collected runtime that's a lot more complex than the Swift one, providing additional things like just-in-time compiling.

 The thing about a runtime - especially the more complex ones like the CLR - is that they need everything in the "bubble" they operate to conform to the same rules for everything to work correctly.
 The CLR's garbage-collection works because all of the objects in there are laid out in a particular way and behave the same way.
-A random Swift object floating around inside the CLR wouldn't be able to take part in garbage collection since the compiled code has no knowledge of such a thing — and the converse is true, too: a random C# object floating around inside the Swift runtime wouldn't be able to take part in ARC since it don't have the ability to call the Swift runtime's reference-counting methods.
+A random Swift object floating around inside the CLR wouldn't be able to take part in garbage collection since the compiled Swift code has no knowledge of such a thing — and the converse is true, too: a random C# object floating around inside the Swift runtime wouldn't be able to take part in ARC since it don't have the ability to call the Swift runtime's reference-counting methods.

 There are two ways around this: exiting the bubble entirely and doing things manually, or "teaching" another language about your runtime.